headdetect/its-a-twitter/README.md

-# It’s a Twitter
+# It's a Twitter

-This is part of the “It’s A” series.
+This is part of the "It's A" series.
 A short project series that aims to showcase my technical abilities by recreating some famous applications/problems and breaking them down into their hard parts.

-- TODO

 # Why

-As I’m growing in my career I wanted to push myself to understand the hard parts that make up the apps I use on a daily bases.
-The goal is to understand the challenges that an app like Twitter would face, and be able to demonstrate how I would solve them.
-The outcome goals for this project are: design a system from start to finish; from concept to code while also being able to explain the engineering decisions taken, and demonstrate my approach to day-to-day issues that come up in a technical setting.
+ This application was created to showcase my ability to build a fully-featured project from scratch.
+The goal is to understand the challenges that an app like Twitter would face, and demonstrate how these challenges could be solved.
+This "It's-a" project was chosen because Twitter has a clearly defined feature-set with interesting problems to tackle.
+The goal is not to re-create Twitter in its entirety, but to create a project with low risk and ease of use that is reminiscent of Twitter.

 # Scope

+There are three main objectives for this project:
+1. Design a system from start to finish &mdash; from concept to code.
+2. Explain the engineering decisions exercised.
+3. Describe how to efficiently scale the application if it were the size of Twitter.

-Obviously we don’t want to recreate the full Twitter experience, this is just a recreation of the essential parts that make Twitter work.
+This is just a recreation of the essential parts that make Twitter work.
 The scope has been cut to accommodate a shorter timeline of around 40-50 hours of work.
 This gives us the ability to focus on the more specific details one might not consider when building an application meant for a public audience.

-Given the timeline and goals of the project, there were a handful of engineering decisions that only make sense in this specific scenario.
+Given the goals of this project and timeline, there were a handful of engineering decisions that only make sense in this specific scenario.
 Throughout the application, there are comments and notes that convey the intent of a solution and how the approach taken for this purpose would differ if it were a solution for an enterprise system.

 # Features

-This project will feature some of twitters main functions.
-Below is a list of product facing features (the things that users will be able to use) and non-functional features (features that are not user facing).
+Below is a list of product facing features (things users directly interact with) and non-functional features (positive consequences of the system design)

 ## Product Features